-Maintenance worker reportedly electrocuted at State Capital building, rushed to hospital
+Maintenance worker reportedly electrocuted at State Capitol building, rushed to hospital

 Latest Weather Blog

-Maintenance worker reportedly electrocuted at State Capital building, rushed to hospital
+Maintenance worker reportedly electrocuted at State Capitol building, rushed to hospital

 BATON ROUGE - On Monday (Dec.
-21) morning, first responders rushed to the State Capital building when a maintenance employee was electrocuted shortly after 9 a.m.
+21) morning, first responders rushed to the State Capitol building when a maintenance employee was electrocuted shortly after 9 a.m.

 Sources told WBRZ that the employee, tasked with seeing to the building's wiring system, was in the process of working on it when he was electrocuted.